mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 If we have a protected output available, we can make a transaction safe by adding a protected output as an input to the transaction.
 This prevents any malicious replay attacks.
 As we already mentioned, receives can be made through unsafe transactions so we really only need to make safe transactions when we are sending money to someone because these are the transactions that move the coins away from us.
 Self-spends are an exception and can be left unsafe because we don't really mind them being replayed since the transaction doesn't give coins to anyone else.

 This means that:
-1. We can send money through a regular 1-2 transaction if our input is labeled as `Protected`
+1. We can send money through a regular 1-2 transaction if our input is of type `Protected`
 2. We can receive money through a regular 1-2 transaction

 The only thing we need to be aware is that our output that is created in a 1-2 receive transaction will be labeled as unprotected and will hence need to be spent in a safe transaction.
 A more general rule is that unprotected outputs need to be spent in a safe transaction (except self-spends) - in most cases this means along side some of our `Protected` inputs.
 In theory, it should be impossible to replay a transaction that followed this rule.